 Bridges Library System is a state funded library system in southeastern Wisconsin.
-Founded in 1981 as the Waukesha County Federated Library System it transitioned to a two county system on January 1, 2016 when Jefferson County joined and the name was changed to Bridges Library System.
+Founded in 1981 as the Waukesha County Federated Library System, it transitioned to a two county system on January 1, 2016 when Jefferson County joined and the name was changed to Bridges Library System.
 The library system provides services to its 24 member libraries.
-Our mission: Improving member libraries through leadership, collaboration, and support.
+Our mission: The Bridges Library System strengthens member libraries by fostering collaboration and innovation.

 We provide a variety of services (described below) to our libraries–continuously seeking opportunities to maximize resources, leverage our buying power, and share costs.
 You can learn more about us by watching a video produced by Milwaukee Public Television.

-Bridges Library System manages the CAFÉ automation system and catalog used by member libraries.
-It’s a Polaris-based Integrated Library System (ILS).
-Each member library has the ability to customize the banner for its own local needs, for example to promote an upcoming author visit.
-Additionally, federated searching is available in the catalog through the CAFÉ Plus link.
-This feature brings the databases into the catalog and makes them much more accessible.
-You can read more about that here or watch the video here.
+Bridges Library System manages the CAFÉ automation system used by member libraries to offer their catalog to the public.
+It’s a Polaris-based Integrated Library System (ILS) and includes over 2 million items available at the 24 member libraries.
+Each library has the ability to customize the banner for its own local needs, for example to promote an upcoming author visit.
 New in 2014 was the addition of library and community organization events into the catalog.
 Simply click on the “Events and Organizations” tab and you can search for library events throughout Jefferson and Waukesha Counties.
 Go to CAFÉ.

 Database Management Services